SteveNoyes/signup-form-component/README.md

 - [The Markdown Guide](https://www.markdownguide.org/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [MDN](https://developer.mozilla.org/en-US/) - Mainly used for positioning in CSS.
 Box model reference and example references.
+- [email input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.
+- [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.
+- [text spacing](https://www.w3schools.com/css/css_text_spacing.asp) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.
 ## Author

 - Website - [Portfolio](https://www.stevenmnoyes.com)